Return to School - Your Questions Answered

 Beginning February 16, 2021 all schools will follow the adjusted bell schedule to allow for social distancing on buses and in classrooms.
 View the bell schedules.

-Schools will be sending bus transportation information to parents before the start of in-person learning.
-Seating capacity will be reduced to allow for social distancing.
+Seating capacity will continue to be reduced to allow for social distancing.
 Students are reminded to wear a face coverings when riding the school bus.
 Students will be required to sit in seats as marked on the school bus.

 Bus stop information will be available at the school and in ParentVUE.
 Here Comes the Bus app is available and provides school bus arrival information.
 We will be using the new bell schedule beginning February 16.
 The bell schedule adjustment will be necessary due to social distancing requirements which limit capacity on school buses.
 A bell schedule change will apply to both in-person learning as well as students who are doing full-time virtual learning.